vemonet/libre-chat/README.md

 </div>

-- 🌐 Free and Open Source chatbot web service with UI and API
+- 🌐 Free and Open Source chatbot web service with UI and API.
 - 🏡 Fully self-hosted, not tied to any service, and offline capable.
 Forget about API keys!
 Models and embeddings can be pre-downloaded, and the training and inference processes can run off-line if necessary.
 - 🔌 Web API described using OpenAPI specs: GET/POST operations, websocket for streaming response
 - 🪶 Chat web UI working well on desktop and mobile, with streaming response, and markdown rendering.
 Alternative gradio-based UI also available.